drossi70/ColdDuck/README.md

 ... beautiful documentation for your ColdFusion classes by leveraging [ColdDoc](https://github.com/markmandel/ColdDoc) and [JSDuck](https://github.com/senchalabs/jsduck).

+## Update - Try to update this component for reuse ... this is a ToDo

 ## Background
 I have been a consumer of the Sencha ExtJS documentation for a while now and wanted to be able to use JSDuck for my ColdFusion CFCs.
 But how?
 While I am a JSDuck novice I figured that trying to make JSDuck produce documentation directly from ColdFusion CFCs was likely to result in tears (mine!).
 So, after some thought, I came up with another strategy that users of other programming languages might want to consider.